-We manage our social media channels from 9 am to 5 pm AEST weekdays, and respond to comments and messages where possible and appropriate.
+We manage our social media channels from 9 am to 5 pm weekdays (Canberra time), and respond to comments and messages where possible and appropriate.

 Social media channels

 Our agency works closely with the Australian Institute of Criminology, which also has several social media channels.
-Details are at: www.aic.gov.au.
+Details are at aic.gov.au

 Reminder about social media use

-Public domain—remember, anyone can search and view any public posts you make on social media sites such as YouTube, Facebook and Twitter.
-Please be aware that what you post may remain online indefinitely and can be found through search engines and online archives.
+- Public domain – remember, anyone can search and view any public posts you make on social media sites such as Facebook and X. Please be aware that what you post may remain online indefinitely and can be found through search engines and online archives.

-Responsible use—if using our agency's social media sites, you must not post or upload any content, comments or links that are unlawful, or may defame, discriminate, offend, humiliate or intimidate, interfere with privacy or infringe copyright or other intellectual property rights, or has the potential to affect national security or damage the reputation of our agency or the Australian Government.
-While our social media sites are an open forum, please keep you comments polite.
+- Responsible use – if using our agency's social media sites, you must not post or upload any content, comments or links that are unlawful, or may defame, discriminate, offend, humiliate or intimidate, interfere with privacy or infringe copyright or other intellectual property rights, or has the potential to affect national security or damage the reputation of our agency or the Australian Government.
+While our social media sites are an open forum, please keep your comments polite.
 We will remove any content that is racist, obscene, explicit, hateful or intended to defame any person or agency.

-Advertising—we do not allow, and will remove, any solicitations or advertisements.
+- Advertising – we do not allow, and will remove, any solicitations or advertisements.
 This includes promotion or endorsement of any financial, commercial or non-governmental agency.
-We will remove links to non-government websites, other Facebook groups or inappropriate posts will be removed at our discretion.
+We will remove links to non-government websites, other Facebook groups or inappropriate posts at our discretion.

 - Follow – we do not automatically follow any account that follows our accounts.